xph9876/RNA-mediated_DSB_repair/README.md

 * `NHEJ`: Python3 scripts for the [NHEJ pipeline](#nhej-pipeline).
 See `NHEJ/README.md` for more details.

+* `demo`: Demonstrations of the various analyses and piplines with example data.

 ## Dependencies

 For stages [trimming](#trimming), [frequency of intron](#frequency-of-intron), [frequency of flipped intron](#frequency-of-flipped-intron), [frequency of RTDR](#frequency-of-rtdr), [categorization of RNA-seq](#categorization-of-rna-seq), [permutation test](#permutation-test), [MMEJ pipeline](#mmej-pipeline):